brayans22/Philosophers/README.md

 The solution requires synchronization mechanisms to prevent deadlock and starvation.
 Whether implemented with independent processes or threads within a single process, techniques like semaphores, monitors, or mutex are used for proper mutual exclusion and synchronization.
 The goal is to ensure philosophers share forks safely and efficiently.

 ### 2. Usage
-2.1) Compile the code & Execute
+2.1) Compile the code
    ```makefile
    make
    ```
-2.2) Compile the programa & execute:
+2.2) Execute:
    ```bash
    ./philo number_of_philosophers time_to_die time_to_eat time_to_sleep (number_of_times_each_philosopher_must_eat)
    ```